CamilleSouvigny/CamilleSouvigny/Customer_segmentation/README.md

 # Customer Segmentation using clustering methods

-## Streaming platform Teen Comedy Case Study
+## Streaming platform Teen Comedy release Case Study

 A streaming platform is releasing an new comedy teen movie and wants to understand the market audience for finance and marketing purposes (Media budget, CRM strategy ...).